Community Supported Agriculture

 Otherwise here's the scoop:

 When you become a member of Urban Roots CSA you are entering a local food partnership with your farmer.
 The farmer and the members agree to share in the cost and risk of growing food as well as in the bounty of the harvest.
-It's like you signed up for a 32 week vegetable subscription.
+It's like you signed up for a weekly vegetable subscription.
 From the first pick-up to the last you will get a box of naturally grown, prime harvested, wonderfully fresh in-season veggies.
 Members pay for a portion of the season in advance, which helps the small farmer cover his/her "seed money" (ever wondered where that term originated?).
 Then you and other members reap the benefits of investment all season long.
 The member also shares the risks of vegetable production with the farmer, and we talk a little bit about that below.

 Veggies we grow include:

-Summer: tomatoes, Basil, peppers, eggplant, fennel, okra, melons, celery, cucumbers, green beans, edamame, edible flowers, onions, summer squash, herbs, ginger, radish, lettuce, greens, carrots, beets.
+Summer: tomatoes, Basil, peppers, eggplant, fennel, okra, celery, cucumbers, green beans, edamame, edible flowers, onions, summer squash, herbs, ginger, radish, lettuce, greens, carrots, beets.

 There is an important concept woven into the CSA model that takes the arrangement beyond the usual commercial transaction.
 That is the notion of shared risk.
 When originally conceived, the CSA was set up differently than it is now.
 A group of people pooled their money, bought a farm, hired a farmer, and each took a share of whatever the farm produced for the year.
 If the farm had a tomato bonanza, everyone put some up for winter.
 If a plague of locusts ate all the greens, people ate cheese sandwiches.
 Very few such CSAs exist today, and for most farmers, the CSA is just one of the ways their produce is marketed.
 They may also go to the farmers market, do some wholesale, sell to restaurants, etc. Still, the idea that "we're in this together" remains.